-Term A Only Term B Only Term C Only
+Term A Term B Term C

+Only Only Only

 Full time 4 4 9+ credit hours

 3/4 time 3 3 7 credit hours

 1/2 time 2 2 5 credit hours

 Students receiving chapter 31 or 33 benefits must attend 51 percent or greater rate of pursuit to be eligible for VA housing allowance.
 For Term A and Term B, 51 percent or more is a minimum of 3 credit hours.
 For Term C, 51 percent or more is 5 credit hours.
-Further, chapter 31 or 33 VA students must take a minimum of one on-campus course to receive the local housing allowance rate.
+Further, chapter 31 or 33 VA students must take a minimum of one on-campus course to receive the full local housing allowance rate.
+Students enrolled in only distance learning courses will be eligible for a monthly housing allowance equal to 50 percent of the national average of all basic housing allowance rates.
+Rates will be multiplied by the rate of pursuit rounded to the nearest multiple of 10.